51st-Vfw/MissionEditing-Index/documentation/me_sops.md

 - *Texaco* flights support Air Force units (KC-135, boom, land-based), these flights may be low speed (for use by A-10C units) or high speed (for use by F-16C units)
-- *Arco* flights support Navy units (KC-135 MPRS, probe & drogue, land-based)
+- *Arco* flights support Navy units (KC-135 MPRS, KC-130 MPRS, probe & drogue, land-based)
 - *Shell* flights support carrier recovery for Navy units (S-3B, probe & drogue, carrier-based)